vinc/moros/doc/index.md

 ## Demo

-You log in to a demo with the following command using the name of the system as a password for the guest account:
+You can log in to a demo with the following command using the name of the system as a password for the guest account:

     $ ssh guest@try.moros.cc